 - The definition of 'recycling' pursuant section 3 (25) KrWG is met. - Only the amount of the actual recycled share may be applied in the calculation (i.e. the ashes that go into the cement clinker but not the amount of energy recovered).
-For proof, investigations relating to the particular composition of the refuse-derived fuels are necessary.

-Inclusion in the calculation is only feasible where there is a so-called co-processing, i.e. not in the case of cascading processes.
+For proof, investigations relating to the particular composition of the refuse-derived fuels are necessary. - Inclusion in the calculation is only feasible where there is co-processing, i.e. where there are simultaneous and not cascading processes.